 Retention & Graduation Rates

-With LVC’s commitment to guidance and support 73% of LVC students graduate in four years, as compared to the graduation rate across the Pennsylvania State System of 39%.
-This ranks LVC among the top four percent for average graduation rate among our 659 regional institutions in U.S. News and World Report's 2018 "America's Best Colleges."
+With LVC’s commitment to guidance and support 70% of LVC students graduate in four years, as compared to the graduation rate across the Pennsylvania State System of 36%.
+This ranks LVC among the top eight percent for actual graduation rate among our 644 regional institutions in U.S. News and World Report's 2019 "America's Best Colleges."

 73.0% of the 2012 cohort completed degrees within a 6-year period.